Albion process: Process

-The ore concentrate is first introduced into an IsaMill.
+The ore concentrate is first introduced into a stirrer mil (such as IsaMill).
 This comminution step places a high degree of strain on the mineral lattice and causes an increase in the number of grain boundary fractures and lattice defects of several orders of magnitude.
 The increase in the number of defects within the mineral lattice "activates" the mineral, facilitating leaching.
 The rate of leaching is also enhanced, due to the increase in the mineral surface area.

 The oxidative leaching stage is carried out in agitated tanks operating at atmospheric pressure.
 Oxygen is introduced to the leach slurry to assist the oxidation.
 Leaching is autothermal, not requiring any external heat.
 Temperature is controlled by the rate of addition of oxygen, and by the leach slurry density.

 Chemistry

 The general reaction for the leaching process is: